rcrews/datetime/README.md

 #### Create a document fragment to contain our nodes

-Now, we just have to replace the current node with the nodes stored in our “nodes” array.
+Now we just have to replace the current node with the nodes stored in our “nodes” array.
 The `replaceWith` method does not accept an array of nodes, but it does accept a document fragment object.
-So, we’ll create a document fragment object, populate it with the nodes, and then replace the child with the resulting document fragment:
+So, we’ll create a document fragment, populate it with the nodes, and then replace our text node child with the resulting object:

 ```javascript
 function nodeWalker(node, re) {